Technical textile: Buildtech (construction textiles)

-Construction textiles are used in: construction concrete reinforcement, façade foundation systems, interior construction, insulations, proofing materials, air conditioning, noise prevention, visual protection, protection against the sun, building safety.
+Construction textiles are used in: construction concrete reinforcement, façade foundation systems, interior construction, insulations, proofing materials, air conditioning, noise prevention, visual protection, protection against the sun, and building safety.

-An interesting and aesthetic appealing application is the use of textile membranes for roof construction.
+Another application is the use of textile membranes for roof construction.
 This area is also referred to as textile architecture.
-PVC coated high tenacity PES, teflon coated glass fibre fabrics or silicone coated PES are used for their low creep properties.
-Splendid examples of such construction are found in football stadium, airports and hotels.
+PVC-coated high-tensile polyester (PES), teflon-coated glass fibre fabrics, or silicone-coated PES are used for their low creep properties.
+Examples of such construction are found in football stadiums, airports, and hotels.

 Clothtech (clothing textiles)

 Technical textiles for clothing applications.
 It is a segment of technical textiles comprises all textile components used primarily in clothing and footwear.
-Clothtech encompasses the functional parts that may not be visible, such as zippers, labels, sewing threads, elastics, insulating fiber fills, waddings, shoelaces, and drawcords velcro, and interlining cloths, etc. Sewing threads is the major component that accounts around 60% followed by labels 19%, interlinings 8%, shoelaces and zip fasteners 5%, Velcro and umbrella 2%.
+Clothtech encompasses the functional parts that may not be visible, such as zippers, labels, sewing threads, elastics, insulating fiber fills, waddings, shoelaces, and drawcords velcro, and interlining cloths.
+Sewing threads is the major component that accounts around 60% followed by labels at 19%, interlinings at 8%, shoelaces and zip fasteners at 5%, and Velcro and umbrellas at 2%.

 Clothtech is a significant division of the technical textile sector, contributing 7% to the overall technical textile industry.

 Geotech (geotextiles)

-These are used in reinforcement of embankments or in construction work.
+Geotextiles are used in reinforcement of embankments or in construction work.
 The fabrics in geo textiles are permeable fabrics and are used with the soils having ability to separate, filter, protect or drain.
 The application areas include civil engineering, earth and road construction, dam engineering, soil sealing and in drainage systems.
-The fabric used in it must have good strength, durability, low moisture absorption and thickness.
+The fabric used must have good strength, durability, low moisture absorption and thickness.
 Mostly nonwoven and woven fabrics are used in it.
 Synthetic fibers like glass, polypropylene and acrylic fibers are used to prevent cracking of the concrete, plastic and other building materials.
 Polypropylene and polyester are used in geo textiles and dry/liquid filtration due to their compatibility.